-Name: Peter Kennan

-Title: Non-Executive Chairman

-Agreement commenced: 20 January 2020

-Term of agreement: Peter's appointment has been made pursuant to the Company's Constitution and he will be required to retire by rotation periodically in accordance with the Constitution.
+Name: Title: Agreement commenced: Term of agreement: Details: Peter Kennan Non-Executive Chairman 20 January 2020 Peter's appointment has been made pursuant to the Company's Constitution and he will be required to retire by rotation periodically in accordance with the Constitution.
 Peter may resign from office at any time.

-Details: Peter's remuneration is set at \$55,000 per annum from 9 July 2021 plus statutory superannuation, where applicable.

-Name: Dennison Hambling Title: Managing Director

-Agreement commenced: 1 July 2022

-Term of agreement: The agreement may be terminated by either the Company or Dennison by giving at least three months' notice.
+Peter's remuneration is set at \$55,000 per annum from 9 July 2021 plus statutory superannuation, where applicable.
+Name: Title: Agreement commenced: Term of agreement: Dennison Hambling Managing Director 1 July 2022 The agreement may be terminated by either the Company or Dennison by giving at least Details: three months' notice.
 Dennison is also prohibited from competing with the Company for three months following the termination.
-If the Company enforces this restriction, the superannuation).

-Company will continue to pay Dennison his remuneration during that period.

-Details: Dennison's remuneration is set at \$325,000 per annum (inclusive of statutory

-Name: Jason Biddell

-Title: Chief Financial Officer (appointed on 8 February 2024)

-Agreement commenced: 8 February 2024

-Term of agreement: The agreement may be terminated by either the Company or Jason by giving at least four weeks' written notice.
+If the Company enforces this restriction, the Company will continue to pay Dennison his remuneration during that period.
+Dennison's remuneration is set at \$325,000 per annum (inclusive of statutory superannuation).
+Name: Title: Jason Biddell Chief Financial Officer (appointed on 8 February 2024) Agreement commenced: Term of agreement: 8 February 2024 The agreement may be terminated by either the Company or Jason by giving at least four weeks' written notice.
 Jason is also prohibited from competing with the Company for three months following the termination.
-If the Company enforces this restriction, the superannuation).

-Company will continue to pay Jason his remuneration during that period.

-Details: Jason's remuneration is set at \$280,000 per annum (exclusive of statutory

-Name: Neil Green

-Title: Chief Risk Officer and Company Secretary

-Agreement commenced: 12 September 2022

-Term of agreement: The agreement may be terminated by either the Company or Neil by giving at least three months' written notice.
+If the Company enforces this restriction, the Company will continue to pay Jason his remuneration during that period.
+Details: Jason's remuneration is set at \$280,000 per annum (exclusive of statutory superannuation).
+Name: Title: Agreement commenced: Neil Green Chief Risk Officer and Company Secretary 12 September 2022 Term of agreement: The agreement may be terminated by either the Company or Neil by giving at least three months' written notice.
 Neil is also prohibited from competing with the Company for three months following the termination.
-If the Company enforces this restriction, the Company will continue to pay Neil his remuneration during that period.

-Details: Neil's remuneration is set at \$205,000 per annum (exclusive of statutory superannuation and car allowance).
+If the Company enforces this restriction, the Company will continue to pay blait big representation during that particular Details: will continue to pay Neil his remuneration during that period.
+Neil's remuneration is set at \$205,000 per annum (exclusive of statutory superannuation and car allowance).